- Download our Moving to the USA Guide (PDF)

-Regardless of whether foreigners are travelling to the USA on holiday or making a more permanent move to take up a new job, it is important to be aware of the different types of visas available for the USA.
+Regardless of whether foreigners are travelling to the US on holiday or making a more permanent move to take up a new job, it is essential to be aware of the different types of visas available for the US.
 Here are the main visa categories that expats are likely to make use of.

-Nationals of certain countries may be present in the USA for up to 90 days without a visa.
+Nationals of certain countries may be in the US for up to 90 days without a visa.
 Those not eligible for the visa waiver programme will require a visitor visa.
-This visa is designed for temporary stays by international visitors and allows entry for those wishing to come to the USA to do business (a B1 visa), those visiting as tourists (a B2 visa), or a combination of both (B1/B2 visa).
+This visa is designed for temporary stays by international visitors and allows entry for doing short-term business (a B-1 visa), visiting as a tourist (a B-2 visa), or a combination (B-1/B-2 visa).

-All applicants must show evidence of funds to cover their expenses, evidence of economic and social ties abroad and evidence that they are permanently living outside of the USA.
+All applicants must show evidence of funds to cover their expenses, proof of economic and social ties abroad and evidence that they are permanently living outside of the US.